How To Say No to a Customer [With Examples]

 Don’t lie about your reasons for saying no in order to save face or protect the client’s feelings.

-At the same time, though, be tactful.
-For example, telling the client you don’t work with jerks might feel good, but it isn’t productive.
-And it definitely won’t be good for your reputation.
+For example, telling the client you don’t want to work with them might feel good, but it isn’t productive.
+It definitely won’t be good for your reputation either.

 4. Offer a referral